jesseloudon/jesseloudon.github.io/_posts/2021-07-25-How To Win vs Azure Policy Non Compliance.markdown

 I found that the builtin policy's existenceCondition shown below only 100% works if the logs/metric parameter default values do not change e.g. from "True" to "False".

-By "100% works" I'm referring a deployIfNotExists policy which successfully deploys the policy's nested ARM template to your non-compliant resource and then marks the resource as compliant after an evaluation scan.
+By "100% works" I'm referring to a deployIfNotExists policy which successfully deploys the policy's nested ARM template to your non-compliant resource and then marks the resource as compliant after an evaluation scan.

 ```json
 "existenceCondition": {